FrancisBanville/ms_interpreting_probabilities/README.md

 - Difference of interpretation between probabilities in networks at the individual level and at any higher taxonomic level.
-- How does the scaling up of the nodes from an individual to population to taxonomic group group change our interpretation of interaction probabilities?
+- How does the scaling up of the nodes from an individual to population to taxonomic group change our interpretation of interaction probabilities?
   How does the aggregation change the interpretation?
 - How is it analogous to spatial and temporal scaling?
 Basically, all kinds of scaling are just different ways to aggregate individuals or nodes.